tus/tus-js-client/README.md

 callbacks are available.
 While they may seem to be equal based on their naming and the arguments, they provide different information in reality.
-Progress events are emitted using the `onProgress` option and provide numbers about how must data has been sent to the server.
+Progress events are emitted using the `onProgress` option and provide numbers about how much data has been sent to the server.
 However, this data may not have been received or accepted by the endpoint.
 Imagine a network outage where the browser reports to have successfully sent 100 bytes, but none of them ever reach the backend.
 In order to provide reliable information about whether the